tmhathucgit/VeriSyntra/docs/Implementation_Prototype_Plans/VeriPortal_Prompt_02.md

-Read the VeriPortal_03_DocumentGeneration.md carefully Implement as per the instructions
+Read the VeriPortal_07_SystemIntegration.md carefully Implement as per the instructions
+Keep the banner if it currently exists
+Use the same banner style and language switcher as the other pages have been implemented Keep loading indicator professional
+Use Vietnamese cultural setup
 Check for errors as you go
-Keep the banner if it currently exists
-Add the bannder from Main Application (/app) if it does not exist Keep loading indicator professional
-Create a new completion summary report named "VeriPortal_02_ComplianceWizards_Completion.md" under the VeriPortal/Completion folder when done test the website
+Create a new completion summary report named "VeriPortal_07_SystemIntegration_Completion.md" under the VeriPortal/Completion folder when done
+Test the website